 Note: You will be required to travel between campuses to complete this degree.

-The Diploma in Information and Communications Technology/ Bachelor of Information Systems exposes students to various areas of this growing field, including: data implementation, programming, web and mobile developments, networking, systems deployment, social media, data analytics and security.
+Get ready to make your mark in the growing field of ICT, including data implementation, programming, web and mobile developments, networking, systems deployment, social media, data analytics and security.

-Students who successfully complete the Diploma in Information and Communications Technology receive guaranteed entry into the second year of the Bachelor of Information Systems at Western Sydney University.
+When you successfully complete the 12-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Information Systems at Western Sydney University.

 Our course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.